} /* Yo! */

 - Internet Architecture - how does the web work?

 - SDLC - Systems Development Life Cycle - how do teams create web sites?

-- UI/UX - User Interface/User Experience - how do we making our sites make sense to users?
+- UI/UX - User Interface/User Experience - how do we make our sites make sense to our users?

-- How to teach yourself these things - how do we find things we can use in our sites?
+- How to teach yourself these things - how do we find answers to coding questions?

 - New Location!
 The School for Tomorrow, 4511 Bestor Drive, Rockville (Aspen Hill), MD 20853